PNAILab-CSB-NCI-NIH/RNAIonScan/README.md

 │   │   └── Vn.mrc
 ```

 Once this is done, one can run the functions to align and compute the QScore.
 For running the RNAIonScan, one would also need to use [cmm-web-submitter](https://github.com/PNAILab-CSB-NCI-NIH/cmm-web-submitter) to extract the ion information.
+Note: The large mrc files are not included in the repository but are available at [Zenodo](https://zenodo.org/records/17832303).

 ## Usage